Generic name: ALEMTUZUMAB 12mg in 1.2mL

 Prior to administration, protect diluted LEMTRADA solution from light and store for as long as 8 hours either at room temperature 15°C to 25°C (59°F to 77°F) or keep refrigerated at conditions 2°C to 8°C (36°F to 46°F).

 Infuse LEMTRADA over 4 hours starting within 8 hours after dilution.
 Extend the duration of the infusion if clinically indicated.

-Administer LEMTRADA in a setting in which equipment and personnel to appropriately manage anaphylaxis or serious infusion reactions are available [see Warnings and Precautions (5.4)].
+Administer LEMTRADA in a setting in which equipment and personnel to appropriately manage anaphylaxis, serious infusion reactions, myocardial ischemia, myocardial infarction, and cerebrovascular and respiratory adverse reactions are available [see Warnings and Precautions (5.2)].

 Do not add or simultaneously infuse other drug substances through the same intravenous line.
 Do not administer as an intravenous push or bolus.